AaltoML/sfr/experiments/cl/baselines/S-FSVI/README.md

 # Continual Learning via Sequential Function-Space Variational Inference (S-FSVI)

-Contains the adapted implementation for "**_Continual Learning via Sequential Function-Space Variational Inference_**"; Tim G. J. Rudner, Freddie Bickford Smith, Qixuan Feng, Yee Whye Teh, Yarin Gal. **ICML 2022**, to obtain the results with Split-FashionMNIST (SH).
+Contains the adapted implementation for "**_Continual Learning via Sequential Function-Space Variational Inference_**"; Tim G. J. Rudner, Freddie Bickford Smith, Qixuan Feng, Yee Whye Teh, Yarin Gal. **ICML 2022**, to compute the results with Split-MNIST (SH), Split-FashionMNIST (SH), and Permuted-MNIST (SH).
 This was used to run both models using S-FSVI and VCL.

 ## Installation